Don't test the arms of the West Virginia outfield.

 Matt Curry's leadoff double in the seventh led to the only run of the game.
 He advanced to third on a wild pitch and scored when a potential inning-ending double play ball to second was bobbled by Willoughby.

-GreenJackets left fielder Rafael Rodriguez saw his hitting streak end at 14 games thanks to an 0 for 4 night.
+GreenJackets left fielder Rafael Rodriguez saw his hitting streak end at 14 games thanks to an 0 for 4 night with three strikeouts.
+Willoughby tallied three of Augusta's six hits.